South Australian school children urged to be SunSmart when they return to school this week.

 It might have been a wetter than average start to winter, but Cancer Council SA is urging young South Aussies to pack their SunSmart gear in the school bag when they return to school this week.

-From the start of term three the UV index will start to rise to skin damaging levels of three and above, which is high enough to damage unprotected skin.
-In South Australia, this occurs from the start of August to the end of April, coinciding with school terms one, three and four.
+From the start of term three the UV Index will start to rise to skin damaging levels of 3 and above, which is high enough to damage unprotected skin.
+In South Australia, this generally occurs from the start of August to the end of April, coinciding with school terms one, three and four.

-With Melanoma the most common cancer in Australians aged 12 – 24, Cancer Council SA’s General Manager of Services, Research and Public Policy, Alana Sparrow says it’s vital that children and young people are protected from overexposure to UV radiation, particularly across the middle of the day when UV is at its highest.
+With Melanoma the most common cancer in Australians aged 12 – 24, Cancer Council SA Chief Executive Lincoln Size says it’s vital that children and young people are protected from overexposure to UV radiation, particularly when they are outside during the middle of the day when the UV is at its highest.

-“It’s important to remember that UV and heat are not connected.
+“It’s important to remember that UV and heat are not related.
 The heat we feel is the presence of infrared radiation, but UV radiation cannot be seen or felt.
-It is unrelated to temperature and its damage to the skin is cumulative and irreversible.
+It is unrelated to temperature and its damage to the skin is cumulative and irreversible,” he said.

 “Even on cool or cloudy days, like those we experience throughout August, the potential for skin damage is significant.”

 “Exposure to UV radiation during childhood and adolescence is a known critical determinant of future skin cancer risk, which is why protecting children, and educating them on why it matters is so important.
 It also ensures that young people develop good sun protection habits that continue into adulthood.”